Characterising memory in quantum channel discrimination via constrained separability problems: Single-copy channel discrimination

 In a recent work in the context of Bayesian quantum metrology \cite{Bavaresco24}, the PPT condition has been used to described memory-less qubit testers.
 Although the PPT property is equivalent to separability in two-qubit systems, the following example demonstrates Remark \ref{ob:separable_testers} and shows the perhaps counter-intuitive fact that the PPT criterion is in general not enough for characterising memory-less qubit testers.

-\begin{Example} Consider the problem instance given by the uniform ensemble of a amplitude damping channel $\mathcal{C}_{\textnormal{ad}, \frac{2}{3}}$, a bit-flip channel $\mathcal{C}_{\textnormal{bf}, \frac{1}{3}}$, see Definition~\ref{def:important_channels}, and the identity $\textnormal{id}_{2}$.
+\begin{Example} Consider the problem instance given by the uniform ensemble of an amplitude damping channel $\mathcal{C}_{\textnormal{ad}, \frac{2}{3}}$, a bit-flip channel $\mathcal{C}_{\textnormal{bf}, \frac{1}{3}}$, see Definition~\ref{def:important_channels}, and the identity $\textnormal{id}_{2}$.
 One observes that the maximal success probability with memory-less testers is given by $p = 0.556$.
+This value has been obtained using the constrained symmetric extension hierarchy given by Theorem~\ref{prop:symmetric_ext_tester} up to level $k=8$, see Section \ref{sec:code}.
+The accuracy of this value has been verified with a seesaw optimisation.

-On the other hand, the relaxation of demanding that the tester elements are separable (equivalently PPT) leads to the outcome $p_{\textnormal{sep}}=0.562$ providing a clear separation of both optimisation problems. \end{Example}
+On the other hand, the relaxation of demanding that the tester elements are separable (equivalently PPT) leads to the outcome $p_{\textnormal{sep}}=0.562$ providing a clear separation of both optimisation problems.
+This corresponds to the level $k=1$ in Theorem ~\ref{prop:symmetric_ext_tester}. \end{Example}